MycroftAI/documentation/_posts/2018-04-23-mark-ii-update-prototyping-and-3d-printing.md

 At this stage, our parts selection is complete, and once we finalize some aspects of the design, we will be getting quotes from contract manufacturers.
 Designing and producing hardware is a slow and steady race, but we're feeling good about our pace.

-Excited to see Mark II?
-Comment and tell us why!
+Excited to see Mark II? <a href="https://community.mycroft.ai/t/mark-ii-update-prototyping-and-3d-printing/3603">Comment</a> and tell us why!
 And watch for more hardware updates coming soon!

 &nbsp;
 <p class="p2"></p>